KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

-# Review of asexual genomes
+# Review of parthenogenetic genomes

-This repository serves for the analyses performed for a metastudy of asexual genomes.
+This is a repository of analyses performed in [Genomic features of parthenogenetic animals](https://www.biorxiv.org/content/10.1101/497495v2).

 The idea is to review all genomes of asexual animals and compare patterns observed.
-Other eukaryotes will be only discussed.
 One of difficulties is to compare different genomics projects that are based on different inference methods and focus on different aspects.
-Therefore we estimate the most of the genomic properties using unified methodology.
+Therefore we estimate all the genomic features possible using unified methodology.

 ### Regenerating figures